IsaacSchemm/Pandacap/README.md

 Features:

 * Create **image posts** and **text posts**, which are available on the site, via RSS/Atom, and via ActivityPub
-* Crosspost your image posts and text posts to attached Bluesky, DeviantArt, Fur Affinity, or Weasyl accounts
+* Crosspost your image posts and text posts to attached DeviantArt, Fur Affinity, or Weasyl accounts
 * View posts from users or feeds you follow in the **inbox**, split among **image posts**, **text posts**, **shares**, and **podcasts**, and grouped by author
     * Non-ActivityPub posts are periodically imported (~3 times per day)
 * View **notifications** from activity on your posts or from your attached accounts